 Patrick’s athletic skills have improved greatly over the years.
 Skiing requires that he work on his balance and reflexes.
 Just holding up his head with the helmet helps strengthen his muscles.
 Patrick has even learned to turn his head back and forth when he wants to turn.

-In addition to skiing, Patrick is an avid swimmer, and this summer he began stand up paddle boarding with FOSAS’s new partner Paddle North.
+In addition to skiing, Patrick is an avid swimmer, and this summer he began paddle boarding with FOSAS’s partner Paddle North.
 He sits on the front of the board and uses his core to stay balanced as the instructor paddles with him around Lake Elmore.
 This is a very challenging workout but also a lot of fun.
 Patrick’s mom thought they would give one lesson a try because “why not!”
 He enjoyed it so much they continued going into October until it was just too cold to be on the lake.

 When he isn’t recreating, Patrick’s business, Purely Patrick, relies on him to fill jars with ingredients for all kinds of different things including baked goods, soups, bird seed or even dog cookies.
 Each jar contains the dry ingredients beautifully layered into a work of art.
 Patrick sells them at the Brass Lantern Inn, which his parents own, and around Stowe at various farmer’s markets and Art on the Park.